 California Penal Code § 22810 PC makes it a crime to buy, possess, or use tear gas other than for lawful self-defense.
-Prosecutors can charge this offense as a misdemeanor or felony.
-A conviction is punishable by up to three years in jail or prison.
+The state can charge this as a misdemeanor with up to one year in jail or a felony with up to three years in prison.

 22810.
 Notwithstanding any other provision of law, any person may purchase, possess, or use tear gas or any tear gas weapon for the projection or release of tear gas if the tear gas or tear gas weapon is used solely for self-defense purposes, subject to the following requirements: